digitalist-se/directus-helm-chart/charts/directus/README.md

 ## Plan

-We are gradually moving more configuration settings to `values.yaml`  instead of requiring all `extraEnvVars` to be set during the initial installation of Directus.
+We are gradually moving more configuration settings to `values.yaml` so we don't depend to much on `extraEnvVars`.
 We also plan to support schema import on install and update.